garth-c/r_exploratory_classification_modeling/README.md

 ## import the source data file

 Validate that the input file dimensions [7,032 X 20] match the source data file.
 Note that the 'seniorcitizen' variable is converted to a factor along with all other 'chr' data.
 There were no data quality issues noted - I used the skimr library for the data quality assessment.
+No other data prep was needed for this demo project.

 The first step is to import the source data to RStudio and start working on it.